srcolinas/codingchallenges_solutions/README.md

 # codeingchallenges_solutions
 Here I host personal solutions to coding challenges from https://codingchallenges.fyi

+Each solution is in its own `{name}/{language}` folder and I host solutions in both Python and Rust.
+To play with the python solutions, you will need to do it through `poetry`.

 Challenge  | Python version notes | Rust version notes |
 ---------- | ----------- | -----------